hugozap/hugozap.com/about.md

 Hi, I'm Hugo.

-This site serves as a log of random writings (mostly about building tools with web technologies).
+In this website I write random things about projects or experiments I'm currently working on.
+Most of my writings here are about software, education, accessibility ideas and web technologies.